pytest-dev/pytest/doc/en/getting-started.rst

     PYTEST_TMPDIR/test_needsfiles0
     1 failed in 0.12 seconds

-More info on tmpdir handeling is available at `Temporary directories and files <tmpdir handling>`_.
+More info on tmpdir handling is available at `Temporary directories and files <tmpdir handling>`_.

 Find out what kind of builtin ```pytest`` fixtures <fixtures>`_ exist with the command::